Penetration TestJan Kahmen7 min read

 Difference between CVSS V3.1 and V4.0

-The figure below gives an overview of the changes between CVSS v3.1 and CVSS v4.0.
+The figure above provides an overview of the changes between CVSS v3.1 and CVSS v4.0.

-CVSS v4.0 provides improved guidelines for CVSS analysts to produce consistent scores, guidelines for assessing vulnerabilities in software libraries, etc. CVSS v4.0 is designed to support multiple CVSS scores for the same vulnerability affecting multiple platforms, products, and operating systems.
-It also provides guidelines for extending the CVSS framework to other industries such as data protection, privacy, and the automotive industry.
+CVSS v4.0 provides improved guidelines for CVSS analysts to produce more consistent scores, along with guidance for assessing vulnerabilities in software libraries.
+The new version supports multiple CVSS scores for the same vulnerability when it affects different platforms, products, and operating systems.
+It also includes guidelines for extending the CVSS framework to other industries such as data protection, privacy, and the automotive sector.

 Renaming and Simplified Threat Metrics

-CVSS v4.0 has renamed the "Temporal Metric" from CVSS v3.1 to "Threat Metrics".
-In addition, the metrics "Remediation Level (RL)" and "Report Confidence (RC)" have been abolished in CVSS v4.0.
-Furthermore, the "Exploit Code Maturity (E)" has been renamed "Exploit Maturity (E)".
-The values "High (H)" and "Functional (F)" for this metric in CVSS v3.1 have been merged into one value of "Attacked (A)" in CVSS v4.0.
+CVSS v4.0 renamed the "Temporal Metric" from CVSS v3.1 to "Threat Metrics."
+The "Remediation Level (RL)" and "Report Confidence (RC)" metrics were retired.
+Additionally, "Exploit Code Maturity (E)" was renamed to "Exploit Maturity (E)."
+The values "High (H)" and "Functional (F)" from CVSS v3.1 were merged into a single value of "Attacked (A)" in CVSS v4.0.

 Updated Base Metric: User Interaction (UI)

-This metric captures the requirement that a user, other than the attacker, participates in the successful compromise of the vulnerable component.
-CVSS v4.0 proposes to make the User Interaction (UI) more granular.
-CVSS v3.1 had the values None (N) or Required (R) for the user interaction metric.
-With CVSS v4.0, this metric now offers more granularity in terms of required interaction, either Passive (P) or Active (A).
+This metric captures whether a user other than the attacker must participate in the successful compromise of the vulnerable component.
+CVSS v3.1 offered only None (N) or Required (R) for user interaction.
+CVSS v4.0 provides greater granularity with two new values: Passive (P) or Active (A).

 Deprecated Base Metric: Scope (S)

-One of the CVSS v3.1 base metrics for Scope (S) was retired in CVSS v4.0 due to the lack of clarity on the use of this metric.
-This led to inconsistent assessments of vulnerabilities by different vendors of products.
-For this reason, the scope metric was retired in favor of two different impact metrics:
+The CVSS v3.1 base metric Scope (S) was retired in CVSS v4.0 due to a lack of clarity around its usage.
+This had led to inconsistent vulnerability assessments across different product vendors.
+The scope metric was replaced by two separate impact metrics:

 New guidelines explain how to assess the impact of a vulnerability in a library.

-The Environmental Metric Group includes three metrics for security requirements: Confidentiality Requirement for the Vulnerable System, Integrity Requirement for the Vulnerable System, and Availability Requirement for the Vulnerable System.
+The Environmental Metric Group includes three security requirement metrics: Confidentiality Requirement, Integrity Requirement, and Availability Requirement for the vulnerable system.

 Sources